 \section{Introduction}

 Austenitic steel is an industrial structural material with a long history.
-Ever since wear-resistant Fe-Mn-C steel was invented in the end of the 19th century, much attention has been paid to its superior mechanical properties.
-Among these alloys, those that have 28--32 weight percent (wt.$\%$) Mn and 4--7 wt.$\%$ Si are known to demonstrate a shape memory effect that is governed by a non-diffusive solid-to-solid phase transformation from the $\gamma$-austenite with a face-centered cubic~($ fcc $) structure~to an $\epsilon $-martensite with a hexagonal close-packed ($hcp$) structure.~\cite{Sato_FeMnSi_1986} The plastic deformation and subsequent shape recovery upon heating are associated with the forward $ \gamma $ $\rightarrow$ $\epsilon$ and reverse $\epsilon$ $\rightarrow$ $\gamma$ transformations, respectively.~\cite{Ogawa_Kajiwara93_FeMnSi, Kikuchi_Kajiwara_Tomota_FeMnSi, ohtsuka1995growth, SAWAGUCHI_2006}
+Ever since wear-resistant Fe-Mn-C steel was developed at the end of the 19th century, much attention has been paid to its superior mechanical properties.
+Among these alloys, those with 28--32 mass percent (mass$\%$) Mn and 4--7 mass$\%$ Si are known to demonstrate a shape-memory effect.
+This effect is governed by a non-diffusive solid-to-solid phase transformation from $\gamma$-austenite with a face-centered cubic~(fcc) structure~to $\epsilon $-martensite with a hexagonal close-packed (hcp) structure~\cite{Sato_FeMnSi_1986}.
+Plastic deformation and subsequent shape recovery upon heating are associated with the forward $\gamma $ $\rightarrow$ $\epsilon$ and reverse $\epsilon$ $\rightarrow$ $\gamma$ transformations, respectively~\cite{Ogawa_Kajiwara93_FeMnSi, Kikuchi_Kajiwara_Tomota_FeMnSi, ohtsuka1995growth, SAWAGUCHI_2006}.

 Figure~\ref{gamma_epsilon} illustrates the atomic displacement during the $\gamma$ $\leftrightarrow$ $\epsilon$ transformation.
-The (111) planes in the $fcc$ structure are parallel to the basal (0001) planes of the $hcp$ lattice.
-The formation of the $\epsilon$ phase from the $ \gamma$ phase is induced by stacking faults bounded by Shockley partial dislocations with an $ a $/$\sqrt{6}$ shift on the (111) plane.
-The partial dislocations occur every two layers in the pathway from the $fcc$ to the $hcp$ structure.~\cite{nishiyama1978martensitic} This transformation is one of the noticeable plastic deformation modes in austenite steels.
-The reversible transformation between the $ \gamma $ and $\epsilon$ phases occurs not only during heating and cooling cycles, but also during cyclic plastic deformation.
-In a previous study, one of the present authors revealed that a class of alloys with modified chemical compositions exhibits a long fatigue lifetime ($N_{f}$), which is defined as the number of cycles to fracture.\cite{sawaguchi2015design} The Fe-15Mn-10Cr-8Ni-4Si (in mass$\%$) alloy that we developed has been implemented in seismic damping components for architectural construction,~\cite{Sawaguchi_Rev_2016} and has an almost 10 times longer $N_{f}$ than conventional steels.
+The (111) planes in the fcc structure are parallel to the basal (0001) planes of the hcp lattice.
+The formation of the $\epsilon$ phase from the $ \gamma$ phase is induced by stacking faults bounded by Shockley partial dislocations with an $a$/$\sqrt{6}$ shift on the (111) plane.
+These partial dislocations occur every two layers in the pathway from the fcc to the hcp structure~\cite{nishiyama1978martensitic}.
+This transformation is one of the notable plastic deformation modes in austenite steels.
+The reversible transformation between the $\gamma$ and $\epsilon$ phases occurs during heating and cooling cycles, and cyclic plastic deformation.